ait-testbed/attackmate-api-server/README.md

 Use the token in the Authorization header for all protected endpoints

 ## API Endpoints
-POST /playbooks/execute/yaml – Execute a playbook provided as YAML content on an AttackMate instantiated for the duration of playbook execution.
+`POST /playbooks/execute/yaml` – Execute a playbook provided as YAML content on an AttackMate instantiated for the duration of playbook execution.

-POST /command/execute – Execute a command on a persistent AttackMate instance.
+`POST /command/execute` – Execute a command on a persistent AttackMate instance.
 Request body must follow the RemotelyExecutableCommand schema

+## Client Usage
+The recommended way to interact with the API is via the [AttackMate Client](https://github.com/ait-testbed/attackmate-client), which provides a convenient interface for authentication, playbook submission, and result retrieval.

+## Security Notes
+**Change default passwords immediately.** The example credentials in `scripts/create_hashes.py` are for demonstration only.
+**Never commit `.env` to version control.** Ensure `.env` is listed in `.gitignore`.
+**Use CA-signed certificates in production.** Self-signed certificates should only be used for local testing.
+**Restrict network access** to the API server to trusted hosts where possible.

+## Related Projects
+[AttackMate](https://github.com/ait-testbed/attackmate) – the underlying attack orchestration engine [AttackMate Client](https://github.com/ait-testbed/attackmate-client) – recommended client for interacting with this API

 ## License
 This project is licensed under [EUPL-1.2](LICENSE)